-Network Pharmacy - A network pharmacy is a pharmacy where members of this plan can get their prescription drug benefits.
-We call them "network pharmacies" because they contract with us.
+Network Pharmacy - A pharmacy that contracts with our plan where members of this plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.

 Non-Formulary Drugs - Drugs that are not included in the list of preferred medications that a committee of pharmacists and doctors have deemed to be the safest, most effective and most economical.
-Non-formulary drugs may not be included in the plan's Drug List (Formulary);

-therefore, they would not be covered under the plan unless you request and receive approval for coverage from us.
-You can find if non-formulary drugs are covered on your drug plan by referencing the benefits chart located at the front of this booklet.
+Non-formulary drugs may not be included in the plan's Drug List (Formulary); therefore, they would not be covered under the plan unless you request and receive approval for coverage from us.
+You can find if non-formulary drugs are covered on your drug plan by referencing the benefits chart located at the front of this document.